Indigenous peoples in Tunesia

 Amazigh cultural traits and language

 Some civil society organisations ignore or boycott Amazigh issues.
-In their annual reports from the last five years, for example, neither the Tunesian Human Rights League nor the Higher Committee for Human Rights and Fundamental Freedoms have mentioned the violations of the fundamental rights of the Amazigh population.
+In different official annual reports from the last five years, for example, neither the Tunesian Human Rights League nor the Higher Committee for Human Rights and Fundamental Freedoms have mentioned the violations of the fundamental rights of the Amazigh population.

 Potential progress for Tunesia's Amazigh peoples